-- 1. demarcate the boundaries of the stockpile area; - 2. strip the topsoil off the earmarked area and stockpile it for later use in rehabilitation; - stockpile the processed material in various size categories within the boundaries of the approved area; - 4. process the material through crushing and screening; - 5. load and transport the material from the stockpiles onto trucks that will transport it to clients. - Water Use:
+- 1. demarcate the boundaries of the stockpile area; - 2. strip the topsoil off the earmarked area and stockpile it for later use in rehabilitation; - 3. stockpile the processed material in various size categories within the boundaries of the approved area; - 4. process the material through crushing and screening; - 5. load and transport the material from the stockpiles onto trucks that will transport it to clients.

+Water Use:

 Any water required for the implementation of the project will be used from the water accumulated in the adjacent quarry pit.
-The contractor, B&E International holds a General Authorization for a section 21 (c), (i) and (j), permitting them to withdraw water from the quarry pit.
-Please see Appendix G1 - General Authorisation.
+The contractor, B&E International (Pty) Ltd (contractor) holds a General Authorization for a section 21(c), impeding or diverting the flow of a watercourse and (i), altering the bed, banks, course, or characteristics of a watercourse.
+There is no other water bodies present on the mining site and the entire quarry will be rehabilitated upon closure.
 Presently, no washing of material is proposed, and the Applicant will therefore mainly use water for dust suppression purposes on denuded areas, the processing plant, and access road (when needed).